typescript-cheatsheets/react/README.md

 ```

 - TS also ships with a `Parameters` utility type for extracting the parameters of a function
 - for anything more "custom", the `infer` keyword is the basic building block for this, but takes a bit of getting used to.
 Look at the source code for the above utility types, and [this example](https://twitter.com/mgechev/status/1211030455224422401?s=20) to get the idea.
+Basarat [also has a good video on `infer`](https://www.youtube.com/watch?v=ijK-1R-LFII&list=PLYvdvJlnTOjF6aJsWWAt7kZRJvzw-en8B&index=3&t=0s).

 ## The Types I need don't exist!